Tencent/PatrickStar/GUIDE.md

     profiler.save("profile.pkl")
 ```

 You could visualize the saved `profile.pkl` with the profiler visualizer tool we provide.
-For detail, check the Profile Visualizer Section below.
+For detail, check the Profile Visualizer section below.

 ### Configuration